chris-armstrong/ocaml-cfgen/README.md

 Cloudformation definitions can be generated in OCaml, and a basic stack output in JSON format. (see `examples/lambda.ml`).

-No support for Cloudformation intrinsic functions, like `Fn::Ref` or `Fn::GetAtt`, is provided yet, and is needed to be useful.
-Support of these will probably be implemented similar to CDK, where token substitutions are used at runtime and then mapped at generation time, as this does not require intrinsics to be baked into the type system of each attribute.

 ## What can I do with this now?

 * Install dependencies in an opam switch and run `dune build` to view the output specifications (see `_build/default/spec` directory).